Nirogacestat (Gamma Secretase Inhibitor)

 Gamma secretase has been shown to cleave BCMA, a therapeutic target that is specifically expressed on multiple myeloma cells.
 We believe that by inhibiting gamma secretase with nirogacestat, membrane-bound BCMA can be preserved on the surface of myeloma cells, thereby increasing target density while simultaneously reducing levels of soluble BCMA, which may interfere with the activity BCMA-directed therapies.
 Combining nirogacestat with BCMA-targeted therapies may increase their activity and improve outcomes for multiple myeloma patients.
 SpringWorks is advancing nirogacestat as a potential cornerstone of multiple myeloma combination therapy across modalities in collaboration with industry-leading BCMA therapy developers.

-A global, randomized, double-blind, placebo-controlled Phase 3 clinical trial (the DeFi trial) is evaluating the efficacy, safety, and tolerability of nirogacestat in adult patients with progressing desmoid tumors (NCT03785964).
-In September 2022, positive data from the Phase 3 DeFi trial were presented at the ESMO Congress 2022, and in March 2023, data from the trial were published in the New England Journal of Medicine.
+In September 2022, positive data from the Phase 3 DeFi trial were presented at the ESMO Congress 2022, and in March 2023, data from the trial were published in the New England Journal of Medicine (Gounder M, Ratan R, Alcindor T, et al. Nirogacestat, a gamma-secretase inhibitor for desmoid tumors.
+N Engl J Med.
+2023;388(10):898-912).

 Nirogacestat in ovarian granulosa cell tumors